novifinancial/ed25519-dalek-fiat/README.md

 Fast and efficient Rust implementation of ed25519 key generation, signing, and verification in Rust.

+# About

+This is a thin fork of the [`ed25519-dalek`][ed25519-dalek] project, authored by Isis Agora Lovecruft and Henry de Valence, and its main difference is replacing the original [`curve25519-dalek`][curve25519-dalek] dependency with [`curve25519-dalek-fiat`][curve25519-dalek-fiat].
+This allows using a formally verified backend supplied by the [`fiat-crypto`][fiat crypto] project, where primitive curve operations are extracted from Coq proofs of arithmetic correctness.

 # Documentation

 Documentation is available [here](https://docs.rs/ed25519-dalek-fiat).